Actively Recruiting

 - Age 18 years or older

-- Postmenopausal status (at least 12 months since last menstrual period, or history of bilateral salpingo-oophorectomy, or hormone levels consistent with menopause)
+- Postmenopausal status defined as 12 months or more since last menstrual period, history of bilateral salpingo-oophorectomy, or hormone levels consistent with menopause

-- Diagnosed with stage I-III hormone receptor-positive and HER2-negative breast cancer
+- Diagnosed with stage I-III hormone receptor-positive, HER2-negative breast cancer

-- Completed all active cancer treatments (surgery, chemotherapy, radiation) at least 14 days before enrollment
+- Completed all active therapy phases (surgery, chemotherapy, radiation) at least 14 days before enrollment

 - Planned to start adjuvant aromatase inhibitor therapy